Testing, contact tracing, and case management are key factors in addressing and preventing the spread of COVID-19 in our community.

-The University of Oregon is leveraging the strength of its research capabilities to launch an expansive COVID-19 testing initiative that will help the university, Lane County and the state get back to business safely, including a return to on-campus instruction in October.
+The University of Oregon is leveraging the strength of its research capabilities to launch an expansive COVID-19 testing initiative that will help the university, Lane County and the state get back to business safely, including a return to on-campus instruction.

 Testing, Contact Tracing, and Case Management FAQs